 We're also moving up relative to the galactic disc at about 35.000 km/h.
 No worries though, we're not going to fly out of the Galaxy.
 The gravity of millions and millions of stars is going to slow us down and pull us back in ... within the next 14 million years.
 We've got time to talk about that in one of our next posts ^^

-Since we're about half the distance between the center and the edge of the Milky Way and, according to scientists, the Galaxy rotates once every 200 - 250 millions of years, we're moving at about 885.000 km/h as a solar system.
+Since we're about half the distance between the center and the edge of the Milky Way and, according to scientists, the Galaxy rotates once every 200 - 250 millions of years and we're moving at about 885.000 km/h as a solar system.

-We (not always), the planet, the solar system - everything is moving and so is the whole Galaxy.
+We, the planet, the solar system - everything is moving and so is the whole Galaxy.
 We're headed towards the Andromeda Galaxy (collision alert in about 4.5 billions of years - we'll also find time to cover that one in another post) at more than 400.000 km/h.
-Additionally, we are zooming towards Virgo at about 1 million km/h and towards Hydra at double that speed.
+Ultimately, this whole mess is buzzing towards Virgo at about 1 million km/h and towards Hydra at double that speed.

-So overall, the Milky Way might be moving at something like 3.6 millions km/h.
+So overall, the Milky Way might be moving at something like 3.6 million km/h.

 Even more mind bending, the further away we get from our point of observation, the more difficult it gets to measure our actual speed.
 While we move a little bit on our 1-hour commute to work, the Galaxy is moving 3.6 million km.
 The reason we use constellation and galaxies to mesure this is the same reason humans have always used trees, hills or big rocks to gage approximate distances on Earth.
-They're large objets and far enough away that they become a point of reference.
+They're large 'objets' - human mental constructs, actually - and far enough away that they become a point of reference.
 We can measure our speed relative to theirs but, of course and unlike the mountains and the trees, all of those stars and galaxies are also moving at mind-bending speeds.
 Andromeda is moving, the stars of the constellation Hydra (one of the constellations we measure against) are moving ... everything is moving !!!
-Actually, the whole Universe might also be moving relative to ... something else beyond.
+The whole Universe might also be moving relative to ... something else beyond.
+Why not?

-How does that make you feel?
+How is that supposed to make us feel?
 Small, insignificant?
 Awesome, super-amazing?
-Actually, it should make you feel strictly nothing.
-The point is that none of us is tucked in panic to his chair while reading this because we're all in this together: the galaxies, the stars, the planets, the mountains, the trees, the corporations, your office chair.
+Actually, it's ok if it makes us feel strictly nothing.
+The point is that none of us is tucked in panic to his chair while reading this because we're all in this together: the galaxies, the stars, the planets, the mountains, the trees, the corporations, the office chair.
 It's not because some stars or planets move faster than others that they can escape the Universe.
 Just like we're all together in the societies we build.
-Some of us are more privileged relative to others but ultimately, we are all on the same boat - virtually.
+Some of us are more privileged relative to others but ultimately, we are all on the same boat - for real.

-So why go against our nature?
+Why go against our nature?
 Why give in to inaction?
 Why not speak out more for what makes us stand together?
 Why not take back the power over our time management and keep moving in conscious ways?
 There's no such thing as being left behind and giving up is not an option.
-Unlike spiritual and political leaders keep using the phrase over and over again, we're genuinely all in this together.
+Spiritual and political leaders keep using the phrase over and over again but it is more than a slogan.
+We're genuinely all in this together.
 All & everything.

 We are incredibly lucky to be what, who and where we are because nobody in all of the Universe history has ever been like us and no one will ever be again.